 - Quality assurance activities and enhancements undertaken by the institution.
-These may include ongoing quality assurance activities such as undergraduate and postgraduate programme approval and reviews, research, collaborations and partnerships, national enhancement initiatives, regional initiatives and institution-led initiatives. - Evidence about quality assurance and enhancement from a range of informational sources such as: - o case studies of specific initiatives or events; - student surveys, staff surveys, graduate surveys and external stakeholder surveys; - o data and metrics such as enrolment profiles, completion rates, graduate destination information, research outcomes, participation information and staffing numbers; - o information accumulated over the course of several AIQRs.

-The inclusion of evidence should also incorporate an analysis of what these sources of information are telling the institution about quality and how well the use of this information is managed by the institution.
+These may include ongoing quality assurance activities such as programme approval and reviews, research approval and review, collaborations and partnerships, national enhancement initiatives, regional initiatives and institution-led initiatives. - Evidence about quality assurance and enhancement from a range of informational sources such as: - o case studies of specific initiatives or events - o student surveys, staff surveys, graduate surveys and external stakeholder surveys - data and metrics such as enrolment profiles, completion rates, graduate destination information, research outcomes, participation information and staffing numbers - information accumulated over the course of several AIQRs The inclusion of evidence may also incorporate an analysis of what these sources of information are telling the institution about quality and how well the use of this information is managed by the institution.

-- The perspective of key stakeholders about quality assurance and quality enhancement; - Comparisons with institution-identified benchmarks for measuring the effectiveness of quality assurance and enhancement. - Previously prepared AIQRs.
+- The perspective of key stakeholders about quality assurance and quality enhancement - comparisons with institution-identified benchmarks for measuring the effectiveness of quality assurance and enhancement. - Previously prepared AlQRs. - Quality assurance processes in place and quality assurance activities and enhancements undertaken by the institution with respect to linked providers.